BoryaGames/CatMagick/README.md

     "WebSocket": true, // log all WebSocket connections or disconnections to console, defaults to true },
   "database": {
-    "enablaed": true, // do you need a database in your project, defaults to false "type": "sqlite", // what database do you want, sqlite is the most easy one for beginners to setup, defaults to sqlite, you must install your database's package for it to work
+    "enabled": true, // do you need a database in your project, defaults to false "type": "sqlite", // what database do you want, sqlite is the most easy one for beginners to setup, defaults to sqlite, you must install your database's package for it to work
     "file": "database.db", // if you use sqlite, what file should it save to, defaults to database.db },